jonnyparris/jonnyparris.github.io/_posts/2020-03-17-COVID-helping.markdown

 ## So what now?

 There's a first wave of ['official' project proposals that are currently under review](https://drive.google.com/open?id=1O5gC56n7fo5yxQfSC9dw5bkLMANcX1GY).
 That may surface some teams addressing some of what I mentioned here.
 However, I might add a/some fresh quick-win proposals to the mix tomorrow and rally a small team around it to build some quick momentum.
-In particular, I think some sort of portal that scrapes and Github repos and issues to surface and differentiate projects by problems and tech stacks in use might be a handy addition to the ecosystem for other software engineers like myself.
+In particular, I think some sort of portal that scrapes Github repos and issues to surface and differentiate projects by problems and tech stacks in use might be a handy addition to the ecosystem for other software engineers like myself.

 ## Links